892526/tlink/Android/README.txt

     Only internally.
 The API exposed to applications should be suitable to be added to Android as an officially supported API.

-Integrating the VNC Server into your application
+Integrating the VNC Automotive Server into your application
 ================================================

 See the instructions on the front page of the Javadoc documentation.